Failed tests usualy indicate a problem with your local system setup

 under the source root (parallel builds will not work).
 Therefore you

 sapi/cli/php [-c /path/to/php.ini] run-tests.php [ext/foo/tests/GLOB]

 [Which "php" executable "make test" look for]

-You must use TEST_PHP_EXECUTABLE environment variable to explicitly
+you must set the TEST_PHP_EXECUTABLE environment variable to explicitly

-select the php executable to be used to run the tests.
-That can either
+select the PHP executable that is to be tested, that is, used to run the test scripts.

-"make test" executes "run-tests.php" script with "php" binary.
+automatically set for you. "make test" executes "run-tests.php" script with the CLI binary.
 Some

 test scripts such as session must be executed by CGI SAPI.
 Therefore,